JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 Writing a data availability statement can be challenging.
 Even a cursory analysis of data availability statements in the published literature will demonstrate that they are often of mixed utility[^9].
 One reason for this is that these statements are often written early in the submission process, before the data is actually in a state where it is ready to be shared for the purposes of reuse.
 As a result, these statements may be overly vague or point readers towards repositories that do not actually include the data.

-To avoid all this, we recommend the following:
+To avoid all this, see the illustrative examples below:

 **If data is shared via one or more repositories:** Provide BOTH the name of the repository and the PID where shared data can be found.
 For every dataset, make sure the PID actually resolves to the dataset.